Dolomites Alta Via 1 South

 Rifugio San Sebastiano has been recently constructed in a traditional chalet-style.
 There is a wonderful fireplace where you can relax at the end of the day’s walking.
 Please note that there are two rifugios at Passo Duran; San Sebastiano is the more ‘traditional looking property’ and you will walk pass Passo Duran ‘C Tome’ to get to San Sebastiano.

+After breakfast, set out on trails that feel more remote than before, with ever-impressive alpine vistas.
+Today you’ll be walking via the Forcella del Moschesin (1,950m) and up the rocky western slopes of the Cima de Zita.
 You are now entering the Parco Nazionale delle Dolomiti Bellunesi, the wildest of the national parks on the trail and with a good chance of spotting deer and marmots.
 A vibrant orange lily flowers amongst the grass, rocks and shrubs.

 Make your way down through forest and to the lovely hamlet of La Valle Agordina.
 Here you can stop in a cafe for a refreshing beverage if you wish before hopping on a bus which will take you to the enchanting town of Belluno.